mbarkhau/sbk/READMEv2.md

 | `kdf_input`       | `kdf_input` = `master_key` &vert;&vert; `wallet_name`                                         |
 | `wallet_seed`     | The Electrum seed derived from the `kdf_input`.                                               |

-For those keeping track, the total entropy used to generate the wallet seed is `12 + 8 == 16 bytes == 160 bits`.
+For those keeping track, by default the total entropy used to generate the wallet seed is `12 + 8 == 16 bytes == 160 bits`.
 The 4 bytes of the `parameters` are not counted as they are somewhat predictable.

 ### Parameters

-Any change in the parameters used to derive the wallet seed would result in a different wallet seed, so they are just as important to keep safe as the `salt`.
-This means that we must either encode the parameters and keep them together with the `salt`, or we have to make them hardcoded constants in SBK itself.
+Any change in the parameters used to derive the wallet seed would result in a different wallet seed.
+This means that the parameters are just as important to keep safe as the `salt` itself.
+So we must either encode the parameters and keep them together with the `salt`, or we have to make them hardcoded constants in SBK itself.
 The latter would not allow you to choose a difficulty that is appropriate to your machine and level of paranoia, so parameters are not hardcoded.
 Instead they are encoded as a prefix of the `salt` and also of every `share`.
-The downside of this is that there is more data you have to enter manually, so the encoding is kept as compact as possible (4 bytes == 4words == 2 x 6 digits).
+The downside of this is that there is more data you have to copy and enter manually.
+This is why the encoding is kept as compact as possible (4 bytes == 4words == 2 x 6 digits).

 ```
 offset  0           4           8           12          16          20                26              31
         [ version  ][  flags   ][ bkey_len ][ threshld ][ kdf_para ][   kdf_memory   ][   kdf_time     ]
 ```

 > Aside: The `salt_len` is not an encoded parameter.
 Instead it is hardcoded to 12 bytes (96 bits).
-Entropy paranoia can be aleviated by choosing a larger value for `--brainkey-len`.
+You can alleviate entropy paranoia by choosing a larger value for `--brainkey-len`.

 > Aside: While the `threshold` is encoded, `num_shares` is not, as it is only used once when the `shares` are first created.
 It is not needed for recovery, so it is not encoded in the `parameters`.